mmakaremi/practicalmachinelearning/index.md

 ##  [1] C A C A A C C A A A C C C A C A A A A C
 ## Levels: A B C D E
 ```
+Since the accuracy of this method is lower than necessary, the predictions above will not be conidered.

 Prediction for the 20 test cases using the Random Forest model: